tbath18/personal-site1/static/media/about.7cb4814df730ac8e6e0e.md

 My name is Tarun Bathini.
 I am a Senior at the University of Illinois at Urbana Champaign studying Data Science and Information Science.
 I am an active member in UIUC Club Tennis, Illini Blockchain, Data Science Club and EDM Club.
 My intrests include NLP, Blockchain, Artifical Intelligence, Machine Learning, Statistics, and  Data Science.
 # Currently

-I am a Data Science Intern at PNC Financial and I am working on AI energy managment research project called EcoWise.
-I am also an aspiring Data Scientist and Machine Learning Engineer.
-I am looking for any full-time roles in the Data Science space for this summer.
+I am currently a Data Science Intern at PNC Financial and i'm also working on AI energy managment research project called EcoWise.
+My goal is to become a  Data Scientist and Machine Learning Engineer, thus I am looking for any full-time roles in the Data Science space for next summer.

 # I like